Welcome

 A recent radio interview celebrating Clift and her essay collection, Sneaky Little Revolutions:

 And here is a wonderful review of the Spanish translation of Peel me a Lotus.
 The Clifties are growing in number, across the world!
-(If you don’t read Spanish, pop it into Google translate.)

 Send an email if you would like to add something to the Readers Comments’ page.
 This might be your response as a reader, either to Clift’s life and work in general, or to a particular book, essay or idea.
 (200 words maximum.)

-Photo above: Clift at work on the terrace of the Hydra house, c.
+Photo top: Clift at work in Greece, c.
 1956.